We are Sacha & Sofia, in charge of our lives and a mostly off-grid farm.

-For 2019, we are only looking for truly hard-working people, willing to sweat it with us (not just for a moment, but for several hours !), who are healthy down to the bone, healthy and independant characters and super-fit for work !
+We are looking for TRULY HARD-WORKING people, willing to sweat it with us (not just for a moment, but for several hours !), who are healthy down to the bone, healthy and independant characters in heart and head ... super-fit for work !

 You MUST also ENJOY living in an off-grid situation !
-There are days when we do not have enough electricity to run the fridge, and there are others when we use a few candles instead of the electric lights.
-Have you ever taken a (100% fossile fuel free !)
-HOT shower in candle-light ?
+There are days when we do not have enough electricity to run the fridge and we use torches and candles instead of the electric lights.
+Have you ever taken a (100% fossil fuel free !) wonderfully HOT shower in candle-light ?

 It is a truly unique experience !